allan2/dotenvy/README.md

 `getenv` and `getenv_as_bytes`, carry the same signature as their standard library counterparts.

-A Dotenv struct implements the Default trait, returning a Dotenv struct using the contents of the file named `.env` at the path of your application binary, if it exists.
-If you need finer control about the source of the environment variables, `Dotenv` exposes the static methods `from_path`, `from_file`, `from_filename`, `from_bytes` and `from_str`.
+A Dotenv struct implements the `dotenv` static method, returning a Dotenv struct using the contents of the file named `.env` at the path of your application binary, if it exists.
+If you need finer control about the source of the environment variables, Dotenv exposes the static methods `from_path`, `from_file`, `from_filename`, `from_bytes` and `from_str`.

 Examples